GORDON'S HONOURS PROGRAMME

 Year 8 - Year 11

-Only students passing all three Rounds are awarded Honours.
+Only students passing all three rounds are awarded Honours.

-Round 3 - Co-curricular check.
+Round Three - Co-curricular check.
 Students who have not just served their House but played a full and reliable role in the co-curricular side of school, including regularly playing for a school team if selected.
 Co-curricular includes student participation in activities such as school productions or MUN, for example.
 Only in limited cases will honours be awarded to students who do not have a full and reliable record of co-curricular participation.

 Awards

-‘G’ Badge |
+Year 7 Entry 'G' Badge

-Platinum Tie |
+Year 11 Platinum Platinum Tie

 Sixth Form